gauteh/hidefix/README.md

 # HIDEFIX

-This library provides an alternative reader for the [HDF5](https://support.hdfgroup.org/HDF5/doc/H5.format.html) file or [NetCDF4 file](https://www.unidata.ucar.edu/software/netcdf/docs/file_format_specifications.html) (which uses HDF5) which supports concurrent access to data.
+This Rust and Python library provides an alternative reader for the [HDF5](https://support.hdfgroup.org/HDF5/doc/H5.format.html) file or [NetCDF4 file](https://www.unidata.ucar.edu/software/netcdf/docs/file_format_specifications.html) (which uses HDF5) which supports concurrent access to data.
 This is achieved by